 Behavioral Risk Factor Surveillance Program

-To collect, analyze and disseminate data on health risk behaviors, health status, health care access, and preventive health practices of Rhode Island adults
+To collect health data on risk behaviors, status, access to care, and screening practices of Rhode Island adults to identify and track at-risk populations.